 “Having workers take small breaks on their phones throughout the day may positively influence their perceived well-being at the end of the workday,” said Sooyeol Kim, one of the study’s authors and a doctoral student at Kansas State University.

+The study uncovered a positive relationship between using smartphones to take short breaks for things like texting friends and how employees felt at the end of the workday.
 The results also revealed that on days when employees used their smartphones more for social media use, they reported feeling better than when using their phones for entertainment or personal reasons.

 Key takeaway: Short employee smartphone breaks can potentially increase your team’s productivity.

 How to avoid mobile devices becoming a distraction

 Mobile devices can become a distraction in any workplace, and there are numbers to back this notion.
 Employees waste 2.5 hours per day on their phones, according to a 2020 Screen Education survey.
 Among the survey’s 1,019 respondents, 14% said that smartphone distractions had resulted in at least one accident in their workplace.
 Among these accidents, 59% led to property damage, and 50% led to injury or death.